ndavisontest/simplekiq/README.md

 Simplekiq comes with datadog configured out of the gate, including the stats that are already passed using the [sidekiq-datadog](https://github.com/bsm/sidekiq-datadog) gem simplekiq also passes a `service:my_app` tag through the sidekiq middleware.

+If you have Sidekiq::Pro then you can set the dogstatsd with DATADOG_HOST and DATADOG_PORT env variables.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.